trevor-webster/2024Fall-MOCS/docs/getting-started.md

 # Getting started

 Welcome to MOCS Fall 2024.
-This is the support website where we will share most of the content for the class, except for the homeworks.
-Homeworks will be available on Brightspace.
+This is the support website where we'll share most of the class content, excluding homework assignments.
+Homeworks will be available on [Brightspace](https://brightspace.uvm.edu/d2l/login).

 How is this website organized?